 Sandalwood has diverse medicinal uses, primarily in Ayurvedic traditions, for its anti-inflammatory, antiseptic, astringent and sedative properties.
 It is used topically for skin conditions like acne and eczema and to reduce signs of aging, while inhalation and consumption can aid respiratory health, alleviate headaches, and promote mental calmness and better sleep (Francois-Newton et al., 2021).
 The highly valued aromatic heartwood of Indian sandals has higher levels of santalols (up to 90%) and oil (up to 6%) than other species.
 It is stated to be 1.6% to 3.6% from stem heartwood under cultivation due to the influence of tree age (Srikantaprasad et al., 2022).
 The tree's importance extends to its cultural and spiritual role, its use in high-value products, its medicinal properties and its potential as a long-term, profitable investment for farmers and landowners.

 Since liberalization of rules regarding sandalwood growing in 2001 and 2002 there has been tremendous interest among farmers and stakeholders across India in farming this tree.
 Sandalwood’s hemiparasitic nature, which allows it to derive nutrients and water from compatible host plants, combined with its adaptability to diverse soil types and challenging environmental conditions, makes it particularly suitable for plantation and agroforestry systems.
-In addition, its natural resistance to many pests and diseases, along with its high economic value due to aromatic heartwood and oil, enhances its appeal as a sustainable and profitable crop for both small and large scale cultivation.
+In addition, its natural resistance too many pests and diseases, along with its high economic value due to aromatic heartwood and oil, enhances its appeal as a sustainable and profitable crop for both small and large scale cultivation.
 (Viswanath and Chakraborty, 2022).

 A long-standing agricultural practice, intercropping involves growing two or more crops on the same piece of land at the same time in order to optimise the growth resources available.
 For sandalwood cultivation to be economically viable, it is essential to choose suitable host plants that enhance its growth while generating additional financial benefits.
 Choosing the right crops is essential for raising intercropping yields.
 Furthermore, compared to solo cropping, intercropping increases ground cover, increases soil fertility through biological nitrogen fixation with legumes, and increases lodging resistance for crops that are more vulnerable to lodging than when grown in monoculture (Kaur and Sharma, 2025).
-Sandalwood in general exhibited better growth when grown with a leguminous host.
+Sandalwood in general exhibits better growth when grown with a leguminous host.
 Because of their capacity to fix nitrogen, legumes have long been recognised as a soil conditioner.
 The main host for sandalwood plants is legumes, which can be either wood or nuts (Gomes and Adnyana, 2017).
 Legumes enhance soil fertility by supporting the activity of microorganisms, which play a crucial role in modifying soil biological, chemical and physical characteristics (Stagnari et al., 2017; Nanganoa et al., 2019; Vasconcelos et al., 2020).

 Various vegetable intercrops are known to exert beneficial effects on the growth and development of sandalwood, primarily through improved soil fertility, nutrient cycling and microclimatic moderation.
 Considering these potential advantages, a study was undertaken to evaluate the feasibility and performance of different vegetable crops as intercrops with sandalwood, with the objective of to study the influence of vegetable intercrop on growth of sandalwood.